kshravi86/hydrateiq-support/docs/index.md

 **How do I reset data?**
 Use Settings → Reset (if available) or delete and reinstall the app.

-## Troubleshooting
-- Ensure notifications are enabled in iOS Settings if you’re not seeing reminders.
-- Update to the latest iOS version for best compatibility.

 ## Links
 - Privacy Policy: https://kshravi86.github.io/hydrateiq-privacy/